-You will keep a 3-day food log, where you will record the meals and snacks that you ate, along with their nutrients, throughout each day.
-You can choose to track this using Cronometer or the provided Word document Download provided Word document.
+You will keep a 3-day food log, where you will record the meals and snacks, along with their nutrients, that you ate throughout each day.
+You can choose to track this using Cronometer or the provided Word document.

-You may record calories and carbohydrates; however, they are not required for this week.
+You may record carbohydrates, fat, and protein; however, they are not required for this week.

 Please see the Everything You Need to Know About- DIETARY ANALYSIS ASSIGNMENTS page for more specific details on this process.